marcelpetersen/mobil/_drafts/how-long-will-it-be-until-we-have-autonomous-cars.md

   is waiting impatiently for them.

 ---
 We used to think of driverless cars as something out of a science fiction film.
 In recent years, however, they've started to become a reality, and the world is waiting impatiently for them.
-A 2018 Gallup survey found that Americans expect self-driving cars to become commonplace within 10 years.
-(1) The poll asked 1,503 U.S. citizens the same question, and 34% predicted that they would become commonplace during the next 6 to 10 years.
+A 2018 Gallup survey found that Americans expect self-driving cars to become commonplace within 10 years. ([1](https://news.gallup.com/poll/234152/americans-expect-driverless-cars-common-next-decade.aspx)) The poll asked 1,503 U.S. citizens the same question, and 34% predicted that they would become commonplace during the next 6 to 10 years.
 19% of them are even more positive, assuming this will happen within 5 years.
 But is the general public too optimistic?

 Beyond predictions, we've seen large automotive corporations and other significant players in the world of tech working on autonomous driving technology for years.
 The field is generating a substantial amount of investments around the world, and auto-tech startups are attracting record levels of funding - all because the autonomous revolution is poised to make an impact on all businesses and industries.

 **Investments in Driverless Cars**

-Here are the top 10 transactions and improvements in autonomous driving that have occurred over the past few months:
+Here are the top 10 transactions and improvements in autonomous driving that have occurred over the past few months ([2](https://www.cbinsights.com/research/autonomous-driverless-vehicles-corporations-list/)):

  1. **Volkswagen** already spent +$50BN on tech, giving them the largest driverless vehicle investment portfolio of any other company.
  2. **Microsoft** is supplying Azure cloud services to companies working on self-driving cars and working with Toyota on robotics, AI, and self-driving car development.